UBC-MDS/introduction-machine-learning/chapters/en/slides/module5/module5_05.md

 One can also drop all columns with missing values.

-This generally throws away a lot of information, because you lose a whole column just for 1 missing value.
+This generally throws away a lot of information, because we lose a whole column just for 1 missing value.
 But I might drop a column if it’s 99.9% missing values, for example.

 ---